Local Offer - resolving disputes

 Raising a concern informally does not mean it should not be taken less seriously and going through the informal steps does not stop you going through the complaints process if you are still unhappy with the result.

 Local authority - if you’re not happy with a service you’ve received from the local authority, there is a formal complaints process.
 View our complaints processes.
-If you are unhappy with a decision made by the local authority about your request for an Education, Health and Care (EHC) Plans, or the content of your son or daughter’s EHC Plan there is a mediation and tribunal process.

 Health services - information on how to comment or complain about NHS services is available on NHS Choices - You may also wish to contact Healthwatch Cambridgeshire or Patient Advice and Liaison Service (PALS) for advice.